iaditya91/Datascience-portfolio/Micro Projects/Decison Tree vs Random Forst Tree in Disease Prediction Usecase/README.md

 # Kyphosis-Disease-Predictor <br>

-It predicts the kyphosis disease in patents using the attributes age, number and start with the help of Decision Tree Classifier, Random Forest Tree and visualizes the DecisionTree created by DecisionTreeClassifier.
+**Overview**:Predicts the kyphosis disease in patents using the attributes such as age, number and start with the help of Decision Tree Classifier and Random Forest Tree Classifiers.

+**Summary**
+* Used pairplots to find the 2 best features for classficiation.
+* Visualized the Decision tree.
+* Confusion Matrix and Accuracy are used for evaluation of the model.
+* Visualized the decison tree created by Decison tree classifier.
+* DecisonTreeClassifier performed better with accuracy of 85 % compared to RandomForestClassifier which has accuracy of 80 %.